w3c/adapt/explainers/well-known-destinations.md

 > The art and science of organizing and labeling web sites, intranets, online communities, and software to support findability and usability.

 Other options instead of "ia" were considered, including "information-architecture", "structure", and others.
 However "ia" was both felt to be accurate, and is more concise than the other alternatives.

+### Enumerating well-known destinations

+The first time the user visits the origin, the linkset for the origin, and sub-sites, would be fetched from a well-known URI, such as `/.well-known/ia/linkset`.

+> [!NOTE]
+> We need to investigate how, on a large site, the linkset documents could be split up to improve performance and/or ease of editing, in the event different teams work on different sub-sites.

 ### Defining a site